dbat/escapar/README.md

 Convert string with escaped chars to its interpreted binary string

 ## prototype

+	int escaparse(const char *source, char *buf, int bufsize, int *outpos);

 	Returns the length of the interpreted string hold in the buf.

-	int escaparse(const char *source, char *buf, int bufsize, int *outpos);

-	Upon error not enough buf size, the function will return the negative value to indicate error, just flip it back or use abs to render the original value (the successful interpreted string so far).
+	Upon error not enough buf size, the function will return the negative value to indicate error, just flip it back or use abs to render the original value (the length of the successful interpreted string so far).

 	Arguments:
 	- source is the c (NULL-terminated) string to be processed.